Sri Lanka: I was right to go to summit says Cameron

 He suggested the final communique of the summit had not mentioned human rights at all and questioned whether the president of Sri Lanka, Mahinda Rajapaksa, should assume the role of the chair of the Commonwealth next year.

 "The legacy of human rights abuses in Sri Lanka is in contradiction to the good traditions of the Commonwealth," he said.
-"Britain must do what it can to ensure the truth emerges about the crimes that were committed so there can be justice for those who have suffered so much."'Shine a spotlight'
+"Britain must do what it can to ensure the truth emerges about the crimes that were committed so there can be justice for those who have suffered so much."

 Mr Cameron said his attendance - in which he was the first international leader to visit the Tamil-dominated north of the country since independence - had helped him to "shape the agenda" and "shine the spotlight" on the "terrible suffering" of people during the civil war.